 - USD50 billion initial capital (USD100 billion authorised)

 - The NDB was set-up by the governments of Brazil, Russia, India, China and South Africa (BRICS) with the stated purpose of “mobilising resources for infrastructure and sustainable development projects” in BRICS and other emerging economies.
-While not considered a formal part of the B&R initiative, many of the projects fall within its broad aims.
+While not considered a formal part of the BRI, many of the projects fall within its broad aims.
 Only fully operational since 2016, the NDB has disbursed approximately USD4.9 billion in loans, mainly to renewable energy and sustainable infrastructure projects.